 If you want your implant to ride at the medium position, the same amount of the implant will appear above and below your nipple, ensuring that your nipple is at or close to the center of your breast.
-We’ve found that this is the position most women in Las Vegas and Nevada choose for their breast implants.
+We’ve found that this is the position most women choose for their breast implants.

 When placing your breast implants on the muscles of your chest wall, Dr. Smith can place them in one of two locations.

 To put it simply, there are two choices regarding where to locate your implant: “under the muscle or on top of the muscle.”
 Dr. Smith will make a recommendation of the best location for you.

 The subglandular location may be better for some patients, particularly for those who have sagging or drooping breasts, as well as for those patients who have narrow or tube-shaped breasts (known as tuberous breast deformity).
 However, breast implants in this location tend to look more fake and too round.
 For most breast augmentation patients, this location is not optimal.